ansalens/x86_asm/nightmare/01-intro_assembly/unit_02/rev_asm.md

 ```

 - Stack is almost restored to what it used to be prior to the function call.
-- The last thing to do is to pop off the return value and set `eip` to correct instruction.
+- The last thing to do is to pop off the return address and set `eip` to correct instruction.
 - This is where `ret` shines, it accomplishes both of these things with:

 ```asm
 pop eip
 ```
-- It pops the return value and sets it into `eip`.
+- It pops the return address and sets it into `eip`.
 - Visually:

 ```